Developing NOMA to Next Generation Multiple Access (NGMA): Future Vision and Research Opportunities: Basic Principle: Rethinking SIC in NOMA

-While both the CSI- and QoS-based SIC decoding orders have their advantages, they suffer from the same drawback, i.e., an outage probability error floor is inevitable.
-Consider the CSI-based SIC as an example.
-At high signal-to-noise ratio (SNR), the strong user's signal-to-interference-plus-noise ratio (SINR) becomes a constant.
+While these conventional SIC decoding schemes can be implemented with low complexity and have their own advantages in different application scenarios, it is important to point out that they are not optimal.
+For example, both the CSI- and QoS-based SIC decoding orders suffer from the same drawback, i.e., an outage probability error floor is inevitable, as explained in the following.
+For CSI-based SIC, at high signal-to-noise ratio (SNR), the strong user's signal-to-interference-plus-noise ratio (SINR) becomes a constant.
 This means that the outage probability for the first SIC stage will never go to zero, regardless of how large the user's transmit power is.
 Following a similar reasoning, one can also conclude that QoS-based SIC also suffers from this outage probability error floor which cannot be avoided by simply increasing the users' transmit power levels.
 Surprisingly, this `inevitable' floor can be avoided by using a simple SIC decoding strategy, termed hybrid SIC, as discussed in~\cite{hybrid_SIC}.
 In particular, the hybrid SIC takes both the users' QoS requirements and their channel conditions into consideration.
 Again, consider the simple case of one primary user and one secondary user as an example.
 Unlike CSI-based NOMA which compares the two users' channel conditions, the hybrid SIC evaluates the quality of a user's channel condition by taking the users' QoS requirements into consideration.
 For example, if the secondary user's channel is strong enough to guarantee the primary user's QoS requirement, the secondary user's signal is decoded during the first SIC stage.
 Otherwise, the primary user's signal is decoded first.
-The performance gain of the hybrid SIC over conventional SIC schemes is shown in Fig.~\ref{fig1}.
-More importantly, the outage probability error floor suffered by the two conventional schemes is avoided by the hybrid SIC, which is important for increasing the reception reliability and data rates of NOMA transmission.
+The performance gain of the hybrid SIC over conventional SIC schemes is shown in Fig.~\ref{fig1}, which demonstrates that the outage probability error floor suffered by the two conventional schemes can be avoided.
+It is important to point out hybrid NOMA is still not optimal, and an important direction for future research is to design more sophisticated SIC for optimizing the reception reliability and data rates of NOMA transmission.